vdlp/oc-eventlogsextension-plugin/README.md

 In upcoming releases we will be focusing on:

 * Improve search and filtering logic.
-* Improve performance (searching through large is slow).
+* Improve performance (searching through a large event logs is slow).
 * Different views
 * And more...